Student-Keval2627/Student-Keval2627/README.md

 ## 👨‍💻 About Me

+I'm a developer from India focused on building practical, modern, and user-friendly software projects.

-- 🌐 Building frontend and full-stack web applications
+- 🌐 Frontend and full-stack web development
-- ⚛️ Creating interfaces with React and JavaScript
+- ⚛️ React and JavaScript interfaces
-- 🐍 Developing backend applications using Python and Flask
+- 🐍 Python and Flask backend development
-- 🗄️ Working with MongoDB, MySQL, PostgreSQL, and SQLite
+- 🗄️ MongoDB, MySQL, PostgreSQL, and SQLite
-- 🤖 Learning Artificial Intelligence and Machine Learning
+- 🤖 Artificial Intelligence and Machine Learning learner
-- 🚀 Building real-world projects to improve my skills
+- 🚀 Real-world projects and continuous learning

 ---